-- 1. Make sure the manifold plate and center plate are clean and free of pry marks around the pry slots. - 2.
-Clean the center plate surface with a medium India stone (240 grit oilstone) as needed. - 3.
+- Make sure the center plate is clean and free of pry marks around the pry slots.
+1. - Clean the center plate surface with a medium India stone (240 grit oilstone) as needed.
+2. - 3.
 Measure the dimensions of the backup pad bore depth and verify them with those in the assembly drawings. - 4.
 Apply a static application grease to the guide pins in the manifold plate.
-Refer to Section 3.4 for information about recommended lubricants.
+Refer to Section 3.4.1 for information about recommended lubricants.

 Crushing hazard - risk of death or serious injury.
-Inadequate lifting equipment can fail and cause death or serious injury.
+Inadequate lifting equipment could fail and cause death or serious injury.
 Make sure all lifting equipment is rated for the load and in safe operating condition.